-- (A) This section applies to property located in an urban or suburban watershed that has existing development if: - (1) no unpermitted development occurred on the site after January 1, 1992, and - (2) the property owner files a site plan application and an election for the property to be governed by this section. - (B) The requirements of this subchapter do not apply to the subdivision of property if at the time of redevelopment under this section subdivision and site plan applications are filed concurrently. - (C) The requirements of this subchapter do not apply to the redevelopment of the property if the redevelopment:
+- (A) This section applies to property located in an urban or suburban watershed that has existing development if: - (1) no unpermitted development occurred on the site after January 1, 1992, and - (2) the property owner files a site plan application and an election for the property to be governed by this section. - (B) The requirements of this subchapter do not apply to the subdivision of property if at the time of redevelopment under this section subdivision and site plan applications are filed concurrently.

-- (1) does not increase the existing amount of impervious cover; - (2) provides the level of water quality treatment prescribed by current regulations for the redeveloped area or an equivalent area on the site; the entire site or for an untreated impervious area at least the size of the redeveloped impervious area; - (3) does not generate more than 2,000 vehicle trips a day above the estimated traffic level based on the most recent authorized use on the property; - (4) is consistent with the neighborhood plan adopted by council, if any; - (5) does not increase non-compliance, if any, with Article 7, Division 1 (Critical Water Quality Zone Restrictions), Section 25-8-281 (Critical Environmental Features), or Section 25-8-282 (Wetland Protection); and - (6) does not place redevelopment within the Erosion Hazard Zone, unless protective works are provided as prescribed in the Drainage Criteria Manual. - (DC)The redevelopment must comply with Section 25-8-121 (Environmental Resource Inventory Requirement) and all construction phase environmental requirements in effect at the time of construction, including Chapter 25-8, Article 5 (Erosion and Sedimentation Control; Overland Flow).
+- (C) The requirements of this subchapter do not apply to the redevelopment of the property if the redevelopment: - (1) does not increase the existing amount of impervious cover; - (2) provides the level of water quality treatment prescribed by current regulations for the redeveloped area or an equivalent area on the site; - 3) does not generate more than 2,000 vehicle trips a day above the estimated traffic level based on the most recent authorized use on the property; - (4) is consistent with the neighborhood plan adopted by council, if any; - (5) does not increase non-compliance, if any, with Article 7, Division 1 (Critical Water Quality Zone Restrictions), Section 25-8-281 (Critical Environmental Features), or Section 25-8-282 (Wetland Protection); and - (6) does not place redevelopment within the Erosion Hazard Zone, unless protective works are provided as prescribed in the Drainage Criteria Manual. - (DC)The redevelopment must comply with Section 25-8-121 (Environmental Resource Inventory Requirement) and all construction phase environmental requirements in effect at the time of construction, including Chapter 25-8, Article 5 (Erosion and Sedimentation Control; Overland Flow).